msqdmn/mosquedomain/UI/readme.txt

-still the project is not started
+still the project is not started4 another change is done